sokkerstar123/Capstone/README.md

 This project is licensed under the **MIT License**.

 ---
-*This project was submitted in partial fulfillment of the requirements for the Master of Applied Data Science (MADS) program.*
+*This project was submitted in partial fulfillment of the requirements for the Master of Applied Data Science (MADS) program, University of Michigan.*